 Design by Maya Chastain

 Early on, a person may notice a change in their breast when they perform a monthly breast exam or when minor abnormal pain doesn’t seem to go away.
-Early signs of breast cancer to look for include:
+Early signs and symptoms of breast cancer to look for include:

 • changes in the shape of the nipple